karuppiah7890/calendar-event-booking/STORY.md

 mutating operation or a non mutating operation.
 Hmm.
 Mutating is easier.
 Do it once and don't have to do it again.
 However it's OOPS.
 It doesn't make sense to not store state.
 If I didn't want state, then I could do everything with static methods and no class members.
 Hmm

+---

+I have found gaps after sorting.
+There's still two things left out -
+* Smoothening input time slots in case they are overlapping.
+It's easier to do this, if it's all sorted.
+* Cutting out parts of time slots that are outside the boundary, so that the process of finding gaps is easier.
+It's easier to do this if it's all sorted.
+We can do the smoothening first.
+But it doesn't make sense to smoothen if it's outside the boundaries.
+Too much effort.
+Hmm.
+We could then cut out parts first.
+To do this, we need to see if the time slots and the boundary time slot have anything in common, if no, we cut it off, if it does have anything in common, we take the common thing and keep that alone and get rid of the remaining.
+If the time slot is a subset of the boundary, we take it completely.